6 recommended OTC drugs

 Gout — monoarticular (big toe), severe pain, redness, triggered by food/alcohol.

-Septic arthritis — orthopedic emergency, requires joint puncture.
+Joint infection — an orthopedic emergency, requires joint aspiration.

 OTC treatment

 Oral and topical NSAIDs — ibuprofen, diclofenac, naproxen.
-Topical ones have a good safety profile, useful for superficial joints (knees, hands).
+The topical ones have a good safety profile, useful for superficial joints (knees, hands).

-Paracetamol 1000 mg — a milder alternative, effective in osteoarthritis (first-line for knee osteoarthritis pain).
+Paracetamol 1000 mg — a milder alternative, effective in osteoarthritis (first line for pain in knee osteoarthritis).

 Supplements for osteoarthritis: